Our Board of Directors

 Stephen Flatt

 “My wife and I were friends as campers at CBC and started dating after college.
 Many of my closest friends are from CBC.
-So many memories as a camper and staff, from watching friends being baptized, worship services/devos, bonding with campers in my cabin, and spending time with Chester Rainwater.
+So many memories as a camper and staff, from watching friends be baptized, worship services/devos, bonding with campers in my cabin, and spending time with Chester Rainwater.
 It is no understatement to say that CBC changed my life and allowed me to grow closer to God.”

 Stephen has been attending CBC since 1989 as a camper, counselor, teacher, kitchen volunteer, and head counselor.
 He currently serves as head counselor at Week 6, serves as Vice-Chair of the board, and is on the fundraising committee.